pathogenwatch-oss/kleborate/README.md

 Docker wrapper of Kat Holt's Kleborate for integration with Pathogenwatch.

-Takes a FASTA file streamed to SDTIN and writes a JSON blob to STDOUT
+Takes a FASTA file streamed to STDIN and writes a JSON blob to STDOUT

 ## Testing